You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 Pediamycin is a drug marketed by Ross Labs and Arbor Pharms Llc and is included in three NDAs.

 The generic ingredient in PEDIAMYCIN is erythromycin ethylsuccinate.
 There are one hundred and three drug master file entries for this compound.
-Nine suppliers are listed for this compound.
+Eight suppliers are listed for this compound.
 Additional details are available on the erythromycin ethylsuccinate profile page.

 AI Deep Research